Jad language

 Jad (Dzad), also known as Bhotia and Tchhongsa, is a language spoken by a community of about 300 in the states of Uttarakhand and Himachal Pradesh, in India.
 It is spoken in several villages, and the three major villages are Jadhang, Nelang and Pulam Sumda in the Harsil sub-division of the Uttarkashi District.
-Jad is closely related to the Lahuli–Spiti language, which is another Tibetic language.
-Jad is spoken alongside Garhwali and Hindi.
+Jad is closely related to the Lahaul–Spiti language, which is another Tibetic language.
+Jad is spoken alongside Garhwali, Mahasu Pahari, Kinnauri Pahari and Hindi.
 Code switching between Jad and Garhwali is very common.
 The language borrows some vocabulary from both Hindi and Garhwali.
 It is primarily a spoken language.

 Naming

 The name Bhotia means "those from the north", referring to the geographical location of the population who speaks the language.
 The name Bhotia encompasses a large set of languages and is used to refer to multiple groups, Jad is specifically spoken by the Bhotias of Nelang.
 The term Bhotia is unrelated to the language of the people of Bhutan, which is an independent Himalayan state in the northeastern area of the subcontinent.
 The name Jad is derived from the summer village name, where the Jad people spend the summer season, which is called Jadhang.